The A66/A171 Cargo Fleet Junction is located approximately two kilometres to the east of Middlesbrough town centre, as shown on the plan below:

 Construction programme and temporary traffic management

 Every effort will be made to minimise disruption to the travelling public whilst works are underway.
-However, given the scale of the scheme and the high volume of traffic that uses the junction on a daily basis, delays on the surrounding road network are inevitable, particularly during the first few days as drivers adjust their travel patterns.
-Drivers are, therefore, asked to allow additional time for their journey, and to exercise caution when passing the works area
+However, given the scale of the scheme and the high volume of traffic that uses the junction on a daily basis, delays on the surrounding road network are inevitable.
+Drivers are, therefore, asked to allow additional time for their journey, and to exercise caution when passing the works area.

 Reports on the microsimulation modelling work undertaken during development of the scheme are available: